thumbliner/thumbliner/toys.md

 ---

 ## **Sid Meier’s Civilization VII** by Firaxis Games<br>
-Grow a civilization across eras by founding cities, choosing technologies and institutions, trading and negotiating, reshaping culture and identity through era resets, and committing to war when necessary.
+Guide a civilization across eras by committing to technologies and institutions, working diplomacy and trade with peers, and shaping culture and identity as military pressure rises and falls.
 <p>
 <div style="position:relative;width:100%;padding-bottom:56.25%;height:0;overflow:hidden;border-radius:10px;">
   <iframe